jmromer/fake_friends/README.md

 ## Future work

 A hundred users should be enough for most demoing needs, but a class method to fetch fresh data from the Twitter API may be added in future.
+The script used to fetch data from the Twitter API is included in the `dev` folder.

 ## Contributing